 - determine if the person with a disability can reasonably be accommodated to enable them to perform the essential job functions, and if so,

 Federal law requires that individuals with disabilities be permitted to be accompanied by their service animals in all areas of UGA where the public is normally allowed to go.

 Federal law defines “service animal” as “any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.”
 The work or tasks performed by a service animal must be directly related to the disability of the dog’s handler.

-Georgia state law also extends the right to equal public accommodation to dogs-in-training to become a service animal.
+Georgia state law also extends the right to equal public accommodation to service dogs-in-training.